skupperproject/skupper-website/input/start/index.md

 <div class="code-label session-1">East</div>

-    $ skupper init --edge
+    $ skupper init --cluster-local
     Skupper is now installed in namespace 'east'.
 Use 'skupper status' to get more information.

-Using the `--edge` argument in East disables network ingress at the Skupper router layer.
-In our scenario, East needs to establish one outbound connection to West.
-It does not need to accept any incoming connections.
-As a result, no network ingress is required in East.
+Note that using `--cluster-local` in East is done simply to make local development with Minikube easier.
+It's not required if your two namespaces are on different hosts or on public clusters.

 ### Check the installation